local apples for citizen's cider

 How Does it Work?

-Bring your unsprayed apples to us and we will pay you $10 for a full bushel or approximately $0.25 per pound.
+Citizens Cider 2023: Bring your unsprayed apples to us and we will pay you $10 for a full bushel or approximately $0.25 per pound.
 You can bring apples in any container and we will measure it for you.
+We typically start accepting apples in mid to late September.
+Watch our social media and website for announcements!

 When and Where Can We Drop Apples Off?